drugotosto/SpringFrameworkCore/spring-book-ch2/annotation-based-configuration/README.txt

     - Component Scanning: Spring automatically discovers beans to be created in the application context.
     - Autowiring: Spring automatically satisfies bean dependencies.

-- You used the "@Service" and "@Repository" annotations to define your Spring‐managed beans.
-They both extend from the "org.springframework.stereotype.Component annotation".
+- The "@Service" and "@Repository" annotations to define your Spring‐managed beans.
+They both extend from the "org.springframework.stereotype.Component" annotation.
 - The "@Service" annotation has no special meaning apart from defining a bean from the class it used on top.
 - The "@Repository", on the other hand, enables additional functionality related to Spring data access,
 - Therefore, your beans have the names "accountServiceImpl" and "accountDaoInMemoryImpl"